 On-site inspections would be undertaken by continuing the olfactory survey methodology onto the Site to inspect all potential odour sources.

 The Site Manager shall be notified immediately of any detected odours that are considered to have the potential to give rise to significant off-site odour impact (intensity 3 at a receptor location).
 The contingency measures detailed within Section 4.0 will be followed.

+Odour Risk of each EWC Code

+The EWC codes to be accepted at the Site have different levels of potential to be odorous.
+West London Composting Ltd has considered the odour risk from each waste type in “normal” and “abnormal” circumstances, whereby:

+a “normal” circumstance can be considered the most common way one may experience these wastes; and

+an “abnormal” circumstance may be in case where waste which has been left a long time in a transfer station or trailer.

+The EWC codes to be accepted and their potential to be odorous in normal and abnormal circumstances are detailed in the following table.